Two Problems about Monomial Bent Functions: Conclusion

 \section{Conclusion}

 In this paper, we solve an open problem of Pott {\em et al.} regarding bent components in 2018, and show that $x^{2^k+1}$ is the only monomial function over $\mathbb{F}_{2^{2k}}$ with maximal number of bent components.
 We find that this open problem is closely related to the strong condition of Langevin and Leander in 2008.
-Via new observations, we dig out interesting and very useful properties about this condition.
-Moreover, we also obtain a very nice result about Kloosterman sums: let $k\geq 3$ and $\alpha\in \mathbb{F}_{2^k}$, if $\sum_{x\in\mathbb{F}_{2^k}^{*}}(-1)^{Tr_1^k(\alpha x+1/x)}=-1$, then $Tr_1^k(\alpha)=0$.
-Following the approach in this paper, it is possible to get more nice properties about Kloosterman sums with the help of more information about $k$ and better tools such as the Gross-Koblitz formula \cite{Koblitz80}.
+Via new observations, we dig out interesting and pretty useful properties about this condition.
+Following the approach in this paper, it is possible to get more nice properties about Kloosterman sums with the help of more information about $k$ and better tools from number theory such as the Gross-Koblitz formula \cite{Koblitz80}.
+Moreover, we also solve an open problem of Ness and Helleseth in 2006 because it is essentially the same as the open problem of Pott {\em et al.} in 2018.